50 Genius Weight-Loss Motivation Tricks

 Buy a multicooker

 If you are scared of the kitchen but want to start creating healthier meals, invest in a slow cooker or one of the new hybrids that combines a slow cooker, pressure cooker, steamer, and even a sauté function, to make whipping up something delicious easy and quick.
-The simplicity of great food at home will help keep you away from fat-laden choices from fast food joints or regular restaurants.
-Just remember to avoid the 40 Unhealthiest Foods If You’re Over 40.
+The simplicity of great food at home is a great weight loss motivation and will help keep you away from fat-laden choices from fast food joints or regular restaurants.

-If there’s one trick successful doers always do, it’s weighing themselves.
-Along with tracking your fitness goals and counting calories, keeping close tabs on your weight has been shown to assist in losing and, especially once it’s gone, keeping off the pounds.
+If there's one weight loss motivation trick successful doers always do, it's weighing themselves.
+Along with tracking your fitness goals and counting calories, keeping close tabs on your weight has been shown to assist in losing and, especially once it's gone, keeping off the pounds.